Preserving Biodiversity (TNFD)

 medeium-long

-Capital flow and financing Obtain funding for R&D
+Capital flow and financing R&D funding

 short-medium